 The types of particular accidents that one can expect to see associated with farms include:

 - Accidents involving tractors and farm machinery, for instance, a hand becoming caught and mangled in a bailer or power take off.

 - Accidents caused by livestock on farms, for instance being knocked and crushed or trampled by cattle, kicked by a horse, or gored by a bull.

 - Accidents caused by livestock straying or breaking out onto the public road causing road traffic accident.

-- Accidents resulting from dangerous heights and depth, for instances unsecured heaps or pits.
+- Accidents resulting from dangerous heights and depth, for instance, unsecured heaps or pits.

 About McCarthy + Co

-Our offices are based in Dublin and Cork but we have worked with clients throughout Ireland in locations ranging from Galway to Waterford.
-If you have experienced a farm accident or sustained an injury in an agricultural setting, you can rely on us for legal advice, guidance and assistance through the claims process *.
+Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
+If you have experienced a farm accident or sustained an injury in an agricultural setting, you can rely on us for legal advice, guidance, and assistance through the claims process.

 Helpful and efficient service.
 Always reply to emails and phonecalls promptly.
 Made a stressful situation much easier.